lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 The data to measure the economic impact was obtained from OECD.Stat OECD's quarterly national accounts data, available at [OECD.stat](https://stats.oecd.org/Index.aspx?DatasetCode=SNA_TABLE1#)

-We will compute the percentage change in GDP compared with the same quarter of the previous year (Q2 2019) to try to get an idea of which countries suffered the most economic impact from Covid-19.
+I will compute the percentage change in GDP compared with the same quarter of the previous year (Q2 2019) to try to get an idea of which countries suffered the most economic impact from Covid-19.

 I chose to look at GDP measured by the "output approach" to calculate GDP.
 It sums the gross value added of various sectors, plus taxes and less subsidies on products.